rcortes-b/swingy-Java/README.md

   - https://www.geeksforgeeks.org/system-design/builder-design-pattern/

 ### What are the new thing I'll learn doing this project:
-  - Swing framework to build the GUI
+  - JavaFX framework to build the GUI
   - Model-View-Controller design pattern
   - Maven Build Automation
   - Annotation based user input validation